 There are three major mountain chains in Mongolia

 The Mongolian Altai Mountains, the Khangai Mountains, and the Khentii Mountains.
 Truly, the Mongolian Altai in the west and southwest constitute the highest and the longest of these chains.
 Furthermore, the Khuiten Peak at the height of over 4.374 meters forms the highest summit, with other peaks of Nairamdal 4.180m, Bürged 4.068m, Malchin 4.050m, Olgii 4.050m as chains of Altai Tavan Bogd Mountains.

 Rivers and Lakes

-There are 3,811 rivers and streams with a total length of 67,000 km, more than 3,500 lakes with a volume of 500 m³, about 7,000 springs, more than 190 glaciers with an area of 540 m², more than 250 mineral springs and 139 groundwater deposits in Mongolia.
+There are 3,811 rivers and streams with a total length of 67,000 km, more than 3,500 lakes with a volume of 500 m³, about 7,000 springs.
+Also more than 190 glaciers with an area of 540 m², more than 250 mineral springs and 139 groundwater deposits are in Mongolia.
 Ulaanbaatar is one of only two capitals in the world to have a spa within the city.

-Therefore, Mongolian rivers are divided into three basins, the Arctic Ocean, the Pacific Ocean, and the Central Asian Basin.
+Therefore, Mongolian rivers flows out to three different basins.
+They are the Arctic Ocean, the Pacific Ocean, and the Central Asian Basin.
 Orkhon is the longest river in Mongolia (1124 km).
 The highest water level is the Selenge River.
 The average annual flow is 300 m3 / sec.
 The largest glacier in Mongolia is the Potanin Glacier in Altai Tavan Bogd, which is about 20 km long.
 The largest lake is Uvs (3350 km²) and the deepest lake is Khuvsgul (238 m).

 The Gobi Desert

-The Gobi Desert’s attractions are and will continue to be a top destination for Mongolian tourists, both today and in the future.
+The Gobi Desert’s attractions are top destinations for Mongolian tourists, both today and in the future.